-Rajeev Mantri is Executive Director at Navam Capital.
+Rajeev Mantri is Managing Director at Navam Capital.
 Rajeev is also Director at GPSK Investment Group, a proprietary trading and investment management firm active in India’s financial markets.
-Prior to founding Navam Capital, Rajeev worked at New York-based venture capital fund Lux Capital, focusing on investments in energy, water and nanomaterials.
+Prior to founding Navam Capital, Rajeev worked at New York-based venture capital fund Lux Capital, focusing on investments in energy, water and advanced materials.
 Rajeev has been a columnist on technology, venture capital and entrepreneurship in India for Mint, The Wall Street Journal, Financial Times,

-New York Times, BioSpectrum, Times of India, MIT Technology Review and other leading publications.
-Rajeev is also Co-Founder of Vyome Biosciences, a biopharmaceuticals company focused on dermatology and skin care.
+New York Times, BioSpectrum, The Economic Times, Times of India, MIT Technology Review and other leading publications.
+Rajeev is also Co-Founder of biopharma venture Vyome Therapeutics, and served as Vyome's president through the company's formative years.

-Rajeev holds a B.S in materials science and engineering from Northwestern University and an MBA from Columbia Business School.
+Rajeev graduated with a bachelor of science degree in materials science and engineering from Northwestern University and an MBA from Columbia Business School.
+He has been recognized as a Raisina Fellow by Observer Research Foundation, and attended King's College London as Chevening Fellow in Financial Services.

 Dr Carl Barrelet is a Venture Partner with Navam Capital, focusing on investments in the energy, advanced materials, and life sciences sectors.
 He has been investing in emerging technologies since 2007.
 Carl started as a venture capitalist at Lux Capital in New York where he worked on investments in energy, advanced materials, and water technologies.
 At Lux Capital, Carl led the investment diligence that was instrumental to the founding of Kurion, an energy solutions venture that has emerged as a leader in its field.
 Prior to joining Navam Capital, Carl was a fund manager with Pictet Asset Management, making public market investments in the global energy and water industry.